 1. Come Prepared:

 Acquaint yourself with the species of birds that might be present.
 This is especially true if you are a beginning or intermediate birder.
 There are many, many excellent field guides that can help you on your way.
-One that I, as an intermediate birder, have found helpful is Birds of Southeastern Arizona by Richard Cachor Taylor.
-This is an easily packable book with good photos that winnows down the list of birds to a manageable level.
-Another is National Geographic Field Guide to the Birds of Western North America Edited by Jon L. Dunn and Jonathan Alderfer.
-While this book is understandably larger it is still packable.
-Smart phone apps are also useful, do not use the bird calls.
+Birds of Southeastern Arizona by Richard Cachor Taylor is an easily packable book with good photos that features the birds of this region only.
+Birds of Arizona by Rick Wright, in the ABA field guide series is also very good.
+Sibley Birds West: Field Guide to the Birds of Western North America by David Sibley is also recommended, and is available as a smart phone app, but do not use the bird calls of trips.

 Know your physical limitations.
 The tours are not spent entirely in vehicles, there will be walking involved.Terrain varies by tour.
 We try very hard to accurately access the conditions of the trails and the physical ability required to be comfortable on the tour.
 Know your physical limitations.
 Sign up for appropriate tours so you don’t risk injuring yourself or delaying the rest of the tour group.
 If you have questions about the tour please contact us before registration so we can get more specific information to you.

 Dress appropriately.
-The weather in August tends to be fairly warm (in the 90’s).
-This is the monsoon season, so it may rain and thunder like crazy for a brief time.
+Spring weather is not too hot but the weather in August can be very warm (in the 90’s).
+This is the monsoon season, so it may rain and thunder like crazy for a brief time, while cooling down.
 Despite warm temperatures, shorts are not the order of the day.
 As the saying goes everything in the desert bites, stings or scratches.
 When walking through grassland there are insects, thorns and rocks.
 Visitors are especially good at finding poison ivey and chiggers.
 Sturdy walking shoes or boots, long pants and comfortable cotton long sleeved shirts are recommended.
 You should wear a hat.

 2. What to Bring: